theriley106/FormerPizzaHuts/README.md

 return bestImage
 ```

+### Method #2

-I manually verified photos of the stores using a Python script that allows you to quickly analyze the images pulled from Google streetview.
-This script iterates through all addresses, and opens up a window that allows you to move through images to pick the image that best displays the *former* Pizza Hut location.
+The captcha method worked for *most* images, but there was still a handful of photos that either didn't contain a Pizza Hut or that contained photos of *other buildings* in the image.
+To resolve this issue, I created a python script that iterates through all remaining addresses, and opens up a window that allows you to move through images quickly to pick the image that best displays the *former* Pizza Hut location.
+This also allowed me to eliminate Pizza Hut locations that had been torn down and replaced with building that didn't keep the iconic Pizza Hut building style...

 ```python
 cameraTilt = list(range(0, 340, 20))